 The Jewish calendar is our spiritual compass; it points us in the direction we should be heading.
 Just as the summer beckons, the Three Weeks come along and restrict us from some of those pleasures.
-The end of next week ushers in the Nine Days, further impacting our summer vacation plans.
+Then comes the Nine Days, further impacting our summer vacation plans.
 Is our Jewish calendar anti-Semitic?
 This oddity has always bothered me, particularly in the summer!